Analysts Mean recommendation for Vermilion Energy Inc. (VET) was 2.00: Is this the key time?

-Vermilion Energy Inc. (VET) is priced at $6.74 after the most recent trading session.
-At the very opening of the session, the stock price was $6.56 and reached a high price of $6.815, prior to closing the session it reached the value of $6.66.
-The stock touched a low price of $6.50.Recently in News on September 8, 2021, Vermilion Energy Inc. Announces Senior Leadership Changes.
+Let’s start up with the current stock price of Vermilion Energy Inc. (VET), which is $6.76 to be very precise.
+The Stock rose vividly during the last session to $6.815 after opening rate of $6.56 while the lowest price it went was recorded $6.50 before closing at $6.74.Recently in News on September 8, 2021, Vermilion Energy Inc. Announces Senior Leadership Changes.
 Vermilion Energy Inc. (“Vermilion”, “We”, “Our”, “Us” or the “Company”) (TSX: VET) (NYSE: VET) announces today the appointment of Dion Hatcher as President effective January 1, 2022.
 He will replace Curtis Hicks, Vermilion’s current President, who will step down and continue as an advisor to the Company until April 1, 2022.
 Lorenzo Donadeo will continue in his current role as Executive Chairman.
 You can read further details here

 Vermilion Energy Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $9.44 on 06/16/21, with the lowest value was $4.33 for the same time period, recorded on 01/04/21.